 Landlords are preparing to issue their invoices for 25th March (rent quarter day) and this can often be tough for retailers and the hospitality industry.
-Various retailers have been struggling of late, including Agent Provocateur, Jones The Bootmaker and the owner of Budgens.
-There may be more troubled businesses on the horizon, especially with the change to business rates (which are predicted to increase substantially in major cities across the UK).
+Many retailers have been struggling of late, including Office Outlet, Maplins, HMV to name just a few.
+There may be more troubled businesses on the horizon, especially with the increase in business rates, minimum wage and Brexit uncertainties

 Even though quarterly rent may be enshrined in the lease agreement, landlords are often open to negotiation and may accept monthly rental payments with little or no penalties.
 The landlord can ask for interest on any overdue rent as per the lease but this might be worth it so the business can survive.